 For many parents of teens, “I’m sooo tired!” is probably the phrase they hear most often.
-Parents may know how vital sleep is to teenagers and their well-being, proper growth, mental health, and academics, but they need some tips to help their teens get the rest they need.
+Parents may know how vital teen sleep is to their well-being, proper growth, mental health, and academics, but they need some tips to help their teens get the rest they need.

 For a busy teenager, however, the idea of getting the recommended nine-and-a-half hours of sleep each night is a fantasy that, as a practical matter, simply can’t be achieved.
 In fact, only about 15 percent of teens are actually getting the sleep they need.